imixs/imixs-security/imixs-oidc/README.md

 # OpenID Connect for Jakarta EE 10

 This project provides a generic library to setup an OpenID Connect security mechanism for web applications running on Jakarta EE 10.
 Jakarta EE 10 provides a security API to support OpenID Connect.
 This implementation was also inspired by [Andrew Hughes blogpost about Jakarta EE and OIDC](https://auth0.com/blog/jakarta-ee-oidc/).

+Specification details can be found [here](https://jakarta.ee/specifications/security/3.0/jakarta-security-spec-3.0.html#openid-connect-annotation).

 ## Background

 Since Jakarta EE 8 a new Security API was introduced providing a new standard and portable way of handling security concerns in Java containers.
 This new standard allows to configure the authentication mechanism of an application directly in a CDI bean, instead through the web.xml file.
 So web applications can now configure authentication mechanisms by providing implementations of the new `HttpAuthenticationMechanism` interface.
 Beside the standard implementations for Basic, Form and CustomForm authentication Jakarta EE 10 adapted this concept to provide an authentication mechanism for OpenID Connect.
 We introduced this library for an easy security setup of Web Applications.
 The library can be added simply as a dependency to a web application project.

 ## Maven Dependecy

-To use this library your application needs to be deployed into Payara 5 Platform.
+To use this library your application needs to be deployed into Jakarta EE 10 Application.
 You simply need to add the following maven dependencies to your pom.xml:

 ```xml
     <!-- Payara 5 OpenID Connect-->